-Your resume reel will include a professional open and closing slate.
+Your resume tape will include a professional open and closing slate.
 There will be a multiple stand-up montage, depending on the class you choose.
 Your tape will include a hard news package, a feature news package and if you take the Platinum course, you'll have an additional package of your choice, hard news or feature news.

-Will the tape guarantee me a job?
+Will the resume tape guarantee me a job?

 No. If anyone tells you their service guarantees a job on-air, run.
 It is extremely difficult to land a job as a reporter... even in small towns that pays less than $20,000 a year.
 It's that competitive.